 Too Much Humidity in the Air

 One possibility that you need to keep in mind is that the humidity level can impact how the meringue turns out.
 Is it very humid in your house at the moment?

-If you choose to make meringue on a very humid day, it’ll be tougher to get it to turn out perfectly.
+If you choose to make it on a very humid day, it’ll be tougher to get it to turn out perfectly.
 There’s a good chance that the meringue will come out very sticky.

 The sugar in the meringue attracts moisture in the air.
-You’ll find that the meringue will be softer and stickier than it should be.
+You’ll find that it’ll be softer and stickier than it should be.

 It’s much easier to make meringue when the air is dry.
 If you live in a very humid part of the world, it might be wise to buy a dehumidifier.